Ultrasound scans use high frequency sound waves to create a picture of a part of the body.

 You usually have them in the hospital x-ray department.

-Check your appointment letter to find out how to prepare for your scan.
+Check your appointment letter for any instructions about how to prepare for your scan.

 What to expect

 When you arrive at the clinic you might need to take off your upper clothing and put on a hospital gown.
 You lie on a couch.